 5.5 Where any payment pursuant to the Agreement is required to be made on a day that is not a Business Day, it may be made on the next following Business Day.

 5.6 Without prejudice to sub-Clause 10.4.1 of the Agreement, any sums which remain unpaid following the expiry of the period set out in sub-Clause 5.3 of the Agreement shall incur interest on a daily basis at 4% above the base rate of the Bank of England from time to time until payment is made in full of any such outstanding sums.

 5.7.1 keep, or procure that there are kept, such records and books of account as are necessary to enable the amount of any sums payable pursuant to the Agreement to be accurately calculated; and

 5.7.2 at the reasonable request of the other Party, allow that Party or its agent to inspect those records and books of account and, to the extent that they relate to the calculation of those sums, to take copies of them.

 6. Liability, Indemnity and Insurance

-6.1 The Service Provider is a Limited Liability Partnership.
+6.1 The Service Provider is a private limited company.
 Your contract is with the Service Provider and not with any member, Partner, employee or consultant of the Service Provider.
 Accordingly, if you need to bring legal proceedings against the Service Provider for work undertaken those proceedings may only be commenced against the Service Provider and not against its members, Partners or employees or consultants.
 None of the Service Provider’s members, Partners, employees or consultants have any liability to you for work undertaken on your behalf or otherwise.

 6.2 The Service Provider shall ensure that it has in place at all times suitable and valid insurance that shall include public liability insurance.